Estimate Time7 min

 • Help teens take advantage of the magic of compounding.

-If you have teens, whether you try to or not, you give them personal finance lessons every day.
-And you have been for years.
-From basics like earning, saving, budgeting, borrowing, and spending, to how to give back through the charitable causes you love, your teen has been paying close attention to everything you do—including how money is managed at home.
-And believe me, what they learn from you will help set the foundation for their relationship with money for their lives.
+If you have teens, whether you try to or not, you give them personal finance lessons daily—and have been for years.
+From basics like earning, saving, and budgeting, to how to give back through the charitable causes—your teen has been paying close attention to everything you do, including how money is managed at home.
+What they learn from you could help set the foundation for their relationship with money for their lives.

-One financial topic that's not often discussed at home, let alone taught, is personal investing.
+One financial topic that's not often taught is personal investing.
 It's wise to teach your teen the basics of investing—so they get the facts from you and not some version of the facts from their friends.

 Talking to your kids about money